 After seeing the success of the column, I turned the concept into an in-person GSD workshop.
 The early version of that workshop focused on getting shit done in your home, closet, digital, and work life.
 After several more years of research, entrepreneurism, and my own trial & error, I expanded the workshop into something deeper.
 That second generation of the workshop started the framework for the GSD book.

 When I started writing the GSD book a few years ago I realized that the first version of the workshop — the organization of your home, closet, digital, and work life didn’t really make sense with the new version of the workshop.
 I thought it was much better described as something else, and could be made into its own thing.
 That thing turned out to be The Life Edit.
-The first book in The Life Edit series came out last September, it focuses on your closet and wardrobe.
+The first book in The Life Edit series came out in September 2015, it focuses on your closet and wardrobe, and (IMO is better than any other wardrobe clean out method out there).
 The official tagline is The Ultimate Guide to Editing the Clutter Out of Your Closet and Creating a Wardrobe You Love.

 I don’t know about you but I used to have a hard time getting rid of certain pieces of clothing.
 I used to hang on to way too much stuff that I never wore, and it looked like I had a closet full of clothes, but I only wore 20% of them.
 So I came up with my method — which is in the book — to help myself pare down my own closet, and now, help you do the same.